 I was born and raised in today’s Eritrea.
-After finishing my high school, in 1995, I joined University of Asmara (UoA) for my bachelor’s degree.
-In 1999, I received BSc degree majoring Chemistry and minor Geology.
-I worked for two years till the end of October 2001 as a laboratory personnel in the Water Resources Department (WRD), a branch of the ministry of Land, Water & Environment, in the capital Asmara.
+After finishing high school, in 1995, I joined the University of Asmara (UoA) for my bachelor’s degree.
+In 1999, I received a BSc degree majoring in Chemistry and a minor in Geology.
+I worked for two years till the end of October 2001 as laboratory personnel in the Water Resources Department (WRD), a branch of the Ministry of Land, Water & Environment, in the capital Asmara.

 Considering the hot issues surrounding our environment, I chose to study chemicals that are of concern to human and animal well-being within our environment.
 I studied the presence of Organochloro-Pesticides (OCPs) in water and sediment samples.
 These chemicals are highly toxic and are known to disrupt our endocrine system.
 I then earned my MSc in Analytical Environmental Chemistry in December 2004.

 I worked for a year in the same university and within the same group as a research assistant.
 This one-year work then undoubtedly opened a new opportunity for me.
-In January 2006, I was officially enrolled as a PhD student to work on volatile organic compounds (VOCs) partially responsible for the aroma and flavor of red and white South African wines.
+In January 2006, I was officially enrolled as a PhD student to work on volatile organic compounds (VOCs) partially responsible for the aroma and flavour of red and white South African wines.
 I studied four red and two white wine varieties.
-It has been a landmark and a game changer for me.
+It has been a landmark and a game-changer for me.
 It truly showed me that I have what it takes to be eligible in the scientific world.
-In December 2009, I was awarded with my PhD degree in Analytical Chemistry with its magnificent application on wines, a drink loved by most people.
+In December 2009, I was awarded my PhD degree in Analytical Chemistry with its magnificent application to wines, a drink loved by most people.

-After making South Africa my home for about eight years, I embarked to a new adventure, to the west.
-I was hired as a postdoctoral researcher to work at the laboratory of entomology, Wageningen University (WUR), the Netherlands.
+After making South Africa my home for about eight years, I embarked on a new adventure, to the west.
+I was hired as a postdoctoral researcher to work at the Laboratory of Entomology, Wageningen University (WUR), The Netherlands.

-As the only chemist in our laboratory of about 70-80 members including permanent staff, temporary employee like myself and students, I was privileged to be part of multiple projects.
-I played my part in projects not only within the Dutch borders but far beyond extended to Europe, Asia, Africa and the Americas.
+As the only chemist in our laboratory of about 70-80 members including permanent staff, a temporary employees like myself and students, I was privileged to be part of multiple projects.
+I played my part in projects not only within the Dutch borders but far beyond extending to Europe, Asia, Africa and the Americas.

 Working at WUR was aspiring.
 It was a time of great experiences both academically and socially.
 I have interacted with scientists from across the globe and became a part of many outstanding scientific research projects.
 Great university and great colleagues, my time at WUR was an experience to remember for many years to come.